misiektoja/instagram_monitor/README.md

 To enable the web dashboard, use the `--web-dashboard` flag (or set `WEB_DASHBOARD_ENABLED = True` in your config).

 **Flexible Usage:**
-- **Standard Monitoring**: Provide targets on the CLI, and the dashboard acts as a live mirror and remote management interface.
+- **Standard Monitoring**: Provide targets on the CLI and the dashboard acts as a live mirror and remote management interface.
 - **Control Panel Mode**: Start the tool with **only** the `--web-dashboard` flag (no initial targets).
 The script will wait for you to add users through the browser.

 ```sh